ryan-barry-99/Advanced_Robotics_Final_Project_Sp23/CAD_Files/README.md

-# CAD Files for Tricycle Holonomic Robot
+# CAD Files for Tri-wheel Holonomic Robot
 This repository contains the CAD (computer-aided design) files for a three wheeled omnidirectional drive robot.
 The CAD files are provided in SLDPRT and SLDASM and can be used for SOLIDWORKS 2021.

 ## Contents: